elisoncrum/piipan/doc/state-match.md

 Local development is currently limited as a result of using a managed identity to connect to the state database.
 The Instance Metadata Service used by managed identities to retrieve authentication tokens is not available locally.
 There are [potential solutions](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/service-to-service-authentication#local-development-authentication) using the `Microsoft.Azure.Services.AppAuthentication` library.
 None have been implemented at this time.

 The app will still build and run locally.
-However, any request sent to the local endpoint will result in an exception when the app attempts to retrieve an access token.
+However, any valid request sent to the local endpoint will result in an exception when the app attempts to retrieve an access token.
+Invalid requests (e.g., malformed or missing data in the request body) will return proper error responses.

 To build and run the app with this limited functionality: